Blog

 What are pearls?

-Pearls are different from other gems in that these unique stones come from living creatures.
-Found in the shells of living mollusks (oysters and mussels), these lustrous stones come in a variety of colours including white, black, pink and green.
-Although you will most commonly see pearls in a spherical shape, these are actually the most rare.
-More common shapes include oval, semi-round, pear, drop, button and baroque.
+Pearls are different from other gems in that they come from living creatures.
+Found in the shells of molluscs (oysters and mussels), these lustrous stones come in a variety of colours, including white, black, pink and green.

 How are pearls made?

-Although some pearls can be artificially made, natural pearls actually occur when a parasite enters the mollusk.
-Over time, the mollusk will cover the parasite and begin to form layers of “nacre” around it
+Although some pearls can be artificially made, natural pearls occur when a parasite enters the mollusc.
+Over time, the mollusc will cover the parasite and begin to form layers of ‘nacre’ around it.

 Cultured pearls vs natural pearls

-Because naturally-occurring pearls are rare, you will often see “cultured pearls”.
-These are formed in the same way as a natural pearl, except that instead of a parasite finding its way into the mollusk, we insert a shell bead nucleus into the oyster.
+Because naturally occurring pearls are extremely rare, you will often find ‘cultured pearls’.
+These are formed in the same way as a natural pearl, except that instead of a parasite finding its way into the mollusc, a shell bead nucleus is placed inside the oyster.

 There are two main categories of cultured pearls: freshwater and saltwater.
-Freshwater pearls tend to be seen as less valuable, but they do come in a larger range of shapes and colours.
+Freshwater pearls tend to be seen as less valuable, but they come in a larger range of shapes and colours.
 Saltwater pearls, on the other hand, are more valuable and can be found in different locations.
+Understanding the differences between the two also helps explain why pearls are so expensive in some cases and more affordable in others.

 How do pearls get their colour?

-Although most people will be familiar with the image of a white pearl necklace, these gems come in a variety of stunning colours such black, green, pink, and gold.
-Although some jewellers will dye pearls to achieve this colour artificially, there are a number of natural factors which affect a pearl’s colour.
-A few of these include:
+Although most people will be familiar with the image of a white pearl necklace, these gems come in a variety of stunning colours, including black, green, pink and gold.
+Although some jewellers will dye pearls to achieve this colour artificially (which has impacts when it comes to taking care of pearl jewellery), there are several natural factors which affect a pearl’s colour.
+These include:

-● The thickness of the nacre.
-The thicker the nacre (and the longer the pearl has been growing), the more vibrant and richer the colour of the pearl.
-If there is only a thin nacre, the pearl’s colour will be less intense and shiny.
+• The thickness of the nacre.
+The thicker the nacre (and the longer the pearl has been growing), the more vibrant its colour will be.
+If there is only a thin nacre, the pearl’s colour will be less intense and it will not appear as shiny.

-● Irradiation treatment.
-In this process, the pearl is hit with gamma rays that darken the pearl.
+• Irradiation treatment.
+In this process, the pearl is hit with gamma rays that darken it.
 For saltwater pearls, this results in a silvery or gunmetal colour.
 For freshwater pearls, this results in a black pearl with high lustre.

 blog image